Intrastellarltd/Terraform-AWS-VPC-and-EC2/README.md

 ## Introduction

-Welcome to the Terraform AWS VPC and EC2 repository – your one-stop solution for effortlessly deploying a robust 3-tier architecture on Amazon Web Services (AWS) using the power of Terraform.
-Whether you're an infrastructure enthusiast, a DevOps engineer, or a cloud architect, this repository is designed to simplify the deployment process and help you establish a secure, scalable, and high-performance environment in no time.
+Welcome to the Terraform AWS VPC and EC2 repository – a one-stop solution to effortlessly deploying a robust 3-tier architecture on Amazon Web Services (AWS) using the power of Terraform.
+This caters to infrastructure enthusiasts, DevOps engineers and cloud architects.
+This repository is designed to simplify the deployment process and establish a secure, scalable, and high-performance environment in no time.

-Our curated workflow leverages Terraform's declarative approach to infrastructure as code, enabling you to create a Virtual Private Cloud (VPC) with Web, App, and Database tiers seamlessly.
-With pre-configured AWS Security Group modules, your setup will be fortified with well-defined inbound rules, ensuring the right balance between accessibility and security.
+This workflow leverages Terraform's declarative approach to infrastructure as code to create a Virtual Private Cloud (VPC) with Web, App, and Database tiers seamlessly.
+With pre-configured AWS Security Group modules, the setup is fortified with well-defined inbound rules, ensuring the right balance between accessibility and security.

-Deploying multiple EC2 instances in private subnets for your application, along with a dedicated Bastion Host in a public subnet, has never been easier.
-The repository includes automation for attaching Elastic IPs to the Bastion Host, streamlining remote access to your private instances.
+Multiple EC2 instances are deployed in private subnets along with a dedicated Bastion Host in a public subnet.
+The repository includes automation for attaching Elastic IPs to the Bastion Host, streamlining remote access to private instances.

 But that's not all – we take it a step further by integrating null_resource with a duo of Terraform Provisioners: the File Provisioner and the Remote-exec Provisioner.
-These tools give you the flexibility to initialize instances with the right configurations and execute remote commands effortlessly, saving you time and manual effort.
+These tools give provide the flexibility to initialize instances with the right configurations and execute remote commands effortlessly, saving time and manual effort.

-Whether you're a seasoned cloud veteran or just starting your cloud journey, this repository empowers you to architect, deploy, and manage a top-notch infrastructure on AWS with finesse.
-Let's elevate your cloud game together!
+This repository empowers its readers to architect, deploy, and manage a top-notch infrastructure on AWS with finesse elevating our client's cloud game together!

 ---